sdonlin5/3308-Team-6/README.md

 Vision statement: what would you tell potential customers?

 ## Motivation: why are you working on this project?

-We commit to contributing these two values to users.
+To commit to contributing two values to users.
-1)Personal growth
-- Playing alone enables players to progress at their own pace, pursuing personal growth and a sense of achievement.
+- Personal growth: Playing alone enables players to progress at their own pace, pursuing personal growth and a sense of achievement.
 It promotes their personal introspection, discipline, and strategic thinking.
-2)Joy of exploration and discovery
-- Our game is world exploration and puzzle-solving.
+- Joy of exploration and discovery: Our game is world exploration and puzzle-solving.
 It offers players the joy of discovery and the freedom to explore.

 ## Risks to project completion: